Technology

 - Explore new avenues for learning

-In 5th to 8th grades, students participate in a bring-your-own Chromebook program.
+In Middle Division, students participate in a bring-your-own Chromebook program.
 Students expand technology skills and take increased ownership of their learning.
 They develop a “digital toolkit” to be utilized in a variety of contexts.

 Swift students learn proficient use of digital resources including: